Nathan Gerbe: Professional

+Despite having a good training camp Gerbe was assigned to Portland to start the 2009–10 season.
+He scored his first career NHL goal on December 9, 2009, against the Washington Capitals.
+On December 30, it was announced that Gerbe had been named to the 2010 AHL All-Star Classic.
+He was recalled on March 28, 2010.
+After registering a goal and three points in eight games, on April 17, Gerbe was sent back to Portland to help the AHL team in their playoff run.
+On April 26, he scored his first NHL postseason goal in a 4–3 loss to the Boston Bruins, which eliminated the Sabres from the playoffs.

+Gerbe broke through as a regular for Sabres in the 2010–11 season, playing on the third and fourth lines.
 On January 21, 2011, he scored two goals in five seconds against the New York Islanders, setting a franchise record for the fastest two goals by one player.
+He scored the only two goals in a 2–0 win over the Montreal Canadiens on March 22.
+Gerbe finished the season playing in 64 games, scoring 16 goals and 31 points.

-On June 29, 2011, Gerbe re-signed with the Buffalo Sabres to a three-year deal worth $1.42 million per season.
+On June 29, 2011, Gerbe re-signed with the Buffalo Sabres to a three-year deal worth $1.42 million per season, avoiding salary arbitration.
+Gerbe's season was interrupted the following year by a hit from Marc-André Bourdon of the Philadelphia Flyers on December 8, where Gerbe was driven head-first into the boards.
+This caused him to miss time and he eventually required spinal surgery during the summer.

 Upon completion of the lockout-shortened 2012–13 season, Gerbe was placed on waivers by the Sabres on July 3, 2013, with the intention of buying out the remainder of his contract.
-A free agent, Gerbe later agreed to a one-year, two-way contract with the Carolina Hurricanes on July 26, 2013.
+A free agent, Gerbe later agreed to a one-year, two-way contract with the Carolina Hurricanes on July 26.
 On June 24, 2014, Nathan Gerbe re-signed with the Hurricanes on a two-year, one-way contract.
-The deal pays Gerbe $1.5 million in 2014–15, and $2 million in 2015–16.

 On July 1, 2016, having left the Hurricanes as a free agent, Gerbe signed a one-year deal with the New York Rangers.
 However, Gerbe did not make the Rangers roster out of training camp and was sent down to the Rangers' AHL team, the Hartford Wolf Pack.
 When Gerbe refused to report to the Wolf Pack, the Rangers placed him on unconditional waivers for release in order to terminate his contract.